canjs/can-route/can-route.md

 Will apply **cart** when the url is `#cart` and **home** when the url is `#`.

 @param {String} template the fragment identifier to match.
 The fragment identifier should contain characters (a-Z), optionally wrapped in braces ( { } ).
-Identifiers wrapped in braces are interpreted as being properties on can-route's map.
+Identifiers wrapped in braces are interpreted as being properties on can-route’s map.
 Examples:

 ```js
 route("{foo}")
 route("foo/{bar}")
 ```

 @param {Object} [defaults] An object of default values.
-These defaults are applied to can-route's map when the route is matched.
+These defaults are applied to can-route’s map when the route is matched.

 @return {can-route}